A Security Framework for General Blockchain Layer 2 Protocols: Case Study: The Brick Channel

-The warden machine defines the code run by the third-party wardens, they do not get inputs from the environment but only communicate with the clients through the asynchronous communication channel, in which the message delivery is controlled by the adversary, which simulates the asynchronous communication. \begin{functionality}{Description of $\mathcal{M}_{\text{warden}}$ of protocol $\mathcal{P}^{\text{Brick}}$}{
+The warden machine $\mathcal{M}^{\text{Brick}}_{\text{warden}}$ defines the code run by the third-party wardens.
+Wardens do not receive inputs from the environment directly but only communicate with clients through the asynchronous communication channel $\mathcal{F}^{\text{Brick}}_{\text{com}}$, in which message delivery is controlled by the adversary.